Key Takeaways

 When cabinetry aligns visually and proportionally with hardscape, the outdoor kitchen feels grounded and intentional.

-Structural Integration and Substrate Planning
+Structural Integration and Substrate Planning for High-end Outdoor Kitchens

 Outdoor cabinetry interfaces directly with hardscape substrates, making early coordination critical.
 Designers evaluate how cabinets will be supported, anchored, and protected from moisture.